andreahanzel/portfolio/README.md

-# Andrea Toreki Toreki Portfolio Web Overview
+# Andrea Toreki Portfolio Web Overview

 This project represents my journey as a software engineer to master the intersection of design and development.
 I set out to create a portfolio that would not only showcase my technical skills but also demonstrate my ability to craft immersive, visually stunning user experiences.